as seen on: Bloomberg Core77 mail Syfy BBC

 What you see is what you get.
 Hue has the ability to see color the way you do so toast is browned to precisely the color you've set regardless of variations in time, climate, or more.
 By providing a constant feedback loop, toasting only stops once the sensors hit their mark.

-No Extra Modes
+No Extra Clumsy Modes

 Hue adapts with no extra settings.
 No need to hit the "frozen" button; because bread only caramelizes once it reaches around 340°F, it doesn't begin browning until it has completely thawed and heated back up and the sugars begin breaking down.